analysiscenter/batchflow/doc/models.md

 ```

 **Important notes**
-- Do not [prefetch](prefetch.md) whith actions based on Tensorflow models as TF variables are not shared between threads.
+- Do not [prefetch](prefetch.md) with actions based on Tensorflow models as TF variables are not shared between threads.